Moving Robe Woman: Battle of Little Big Horn

 She also avenged her brother's death by killing two of Custer's men, one with a knife and the other with a revolver.
 The latter was the army interpreter Isaiah Dorman.

 Later years

-After the ending of the battle at the Little Big Horn, she moved with her people to Canada, where she remained until 1881.
+After the battle of the Little Bighorn, she moved with her people to Canada, where she remained until 1881.
 She then moved to the Kenel area of Standing Rock.
 The Standing Rock Family Information Survey notes that in 1923 at age 70, Moving Robe Woman was living alone in a one room log house with a connected barn on the Grand River west of Bullhead, South Dakota.
 The survey also noted that she owned 18 horses and 23 cattle.

 Interview

 An interview with Moving Robe Woman, made at Fort Yates, North Dakota by Frank B. Zahn, is published in Richard G. Hardorff's book, Lakota Recollections of the Custer Fight, New Sources of Indian-military History.
 In the interview she describes her emotions upon hearing of her brother's death at Little Big Horn:

 "My Heart was bad.
 Revenge!
 Revenge!
 For my brother's death.
 I thought of the death of my young brother, One Hawk.
 I ran to a nearby thicket and got my black horse.
 I painted my face with crimson and braided my black hair.
 I was mourning.
 I was a woman, but I was not afraid."